uxcam/react-native-ux-cam/README.md

 import RNUxcam from 'react-native-ux-cam';

 // Add this line to enable iOS screen recordings RNUxcam.optIntoSchematicRecordings();

 // Initialize using your app key.
 RNUxcam.startWithKey(key);
 ```

+## Release

+1. Replace `android/libs/uxcam.jar` latest Android SDK jar file.
+2. Update iOS SDK version on `RNUxcam.podspec`
+3. Update plugin version on `package.json`, `android/src/main/java/com/uxcam/RNUxcamModule.java` and `ios/RNUxcam.m`
+4. Run `npm publish --dry-run` to validate changes.
+5. Run `npm publish` to publish the plugin.

 ## History

-This is an updated way of integrating the UXCam SDK react-native following on from the original work by Mark Miyashita (https://github.com/negativetwelve) without whom this would have all been much harder!
+This is an updated way of integrating the UXCam SDK react-native following on from the original work by Mark
+Miyashita (https://github.com/negativetwelve) without whom this would have all been much harder!